 To report suspected electronic copyright infringement originating at Trinidad State College, notify the designated agent as per the Digital Millennium Copyright Act (DMCA), Public Law 105-304:

 Security and Information Policy Officer, Trinidad State College IT Department:

 College Plan to Address Copyright Infringement

-In order to comply with federal laws and regulations such as the Higher Education Opportunity Act, Trinidad State Junior College employs technology-based deterrents including: bandwidth monitoring to identify the largest bandwidth users, log correlation techniques to match the reported IP address to a likely user, and vigorous enforcement of infringement notifications.
+In order to comply with federal laws and regulations such as the Higher Education Opportunity Act, Trinidad State College employs technology-based deterrents including: bandwidth monitoring to identify the largest bandwidth users, log correlation techniques to match the reported IP address to a likely user, and vigorous enforcement of infringement notifications.

 The Student Services Office also educates the Trojan community regarding copyright laws through web-based materials including the Student Handbook.

-Trinidad State Junior College periodically reviews the effectiveness of its plan to combat copyright infringement through discussions with the Information Technology Director, Colorado Community College System and the Office of the Vice President of Student Services.
+Trinidad State College periodically reviews the effectiveness of its plan to combat copyright infringement through discussions with the Information Technology Director, Colorado Community College System and the Office of the Vice President of Student Services.
 Changes to the plan will be made to address any identified issues.